NathanaelGo/the-halcyon-cradle/Lore/Light of Chaos.md

   - lore
 ---
 Funny weapons that alter when you look at them
-Deals 1d6 physic damage when you look at it
+- Deals 1d6 physic damage when you look at it
+- Some make you hungry
+- Some make people pass out

 Causes things to be certain.

 They made the [[Angels of Certainty]]
 Older than everyone can recall
+Birthed from a [[Seraphim]] and forged from an ancient race Used to kill the gods
+Can choose their owners
+Morais sword is called Abbadon
+Can't be destroyed, only hidden